Will Robots Ever Be Used In Care? - Surewise

 2. Another concern is that the use of care robots could increase the alienation of older persons, removing even the small human interaction some vulnerable people recieve.

-3. There are also ethical issues to consider, such as deception and dignity – can a robot or AI be trusted to perform the say way a human, capable of empathy and a deeper understanding, can?
+3. There are also ethical issues to consider, such as deception and dignity – can a robot or AI be trusted to perform the same way a human, capable of empathy and a deeper understanding, can?

 4. Additionally, while robots can help with physical care, they cannot fully substitute human care.
 In Japan, for example, only a small percentage of elder-care institutions have introduced care robots.